 Our next observation is that our tests under design MT2 remain exact even as $\dim(X_i)$ and K both increase.
 As we explain in Section 3.2, we suspect that our challenges for inference using MT come from poor estimation of the variance, which seems to be alleviated in MT2, where the number of observations receiving each treatment within a tuple are doubled.
 As a result of this exactness, MT2 achieves higher power than MT when $\dim(X_i)$ and K are large.
-To further explore these power improvements, Figure 1 presents power plots for three specific choices of K and dim( $X_i$ ) with $\tau$ ranging from 0 to 0.1 (Figure D.1 in the Supplemental Appendix presents power plots for alternatives implied by larger values than $\tau = 0.1$ ).
-First, when dim $(X_i)$ and K are small, for instance, $\dim(X_i) = K = 1$ , we observe no significant difference between the power plots generated by MT and MT2.
-However, when the dimension of the covariates and factors are both large, for instance, $\dim(X_i) = 6$ , K = 4, MT2 dominates MT for all alternative hypotheses.
+To further explore these power improvements, Figure 1 presents power plots for three specific choices of K and $\dim(X_i)$ with τ ranging from 0 to 0.1 (Figure 2 in the appendix presents power plots for alternatives implied by larger values than $\tau = 0.1$).
+First, when $\dim(X_i)$ and K are small, for instance $\dim(X_i) = K = 1$, we observe no significant difference between the power plots generated by MT and MT2.
+However, when the dimension of the covariates and factors are both large, for instance $\dim(X_i) = 6$, K = 4, MT2 dominates MT for all alternative hypotheses.
 Therefore, our recommendation to practitioners is to consider a matched tuples design when working with few treatments and covariates, but to consider the replicated design when dealing with a large number of treatments and/or covariates.